Theldus/alertik/README.md

 - Configure the IP for the syslog server.
 - Select the topics to be sent to the syslog server.
 - Configure a mount point for the Alertik logs: /tmpfs/log -> /log
-- Set the environment variables listed above.
+- Set the environment variables for Notifiers and Environment/Static Events.
 - Configure the Docker registry to: `https://registry-1.docker.io`
 - Finally, add the Docker image, pointing to: `theldus/alertik:latest`.